 Hélène Ahrweiler, Rector of the Paris’Academy, President of the University of Europe, Paris ; Georges Dertilis, Professor, University of Athens ; Etienne François, Professor, University of Paris I ; György Granasztoi, Professor, Eötvös Loránd University, Budapest ; Hans-Jürgen Lüsebrink, Professor, Saarland University, Sarrebruck ; Bo Öhngren, Professor, Uppsala University

 Rector, Academy of Paris ; Administrator, Fondation Maison des Sciences de l’Homme ; Director, Maison Suger

 Representative, Volkswagenwerk Foundation ; Representative, Norwegian Council of Social Sciences

 Joachim Nettelbeck, Wissenschaftskolleg, Berlin

-The Maison Suger is open to all high-level foreign professors and researchers seeking to come to Paris for at least one year for teaching and/or research purposes.
+The Maison Suger is open to all high-level foreign professors and researchers seeking to come to Paris for one month to one year maximum (stays of less than a month are possible according to the schedule) for teaching and/or research purposes.